 Threatpoint BioAn American Groove Metal band hailing from Scranton,Pennsylvania.
 Dubbed as Electric City Groove Metal which quickly defines them to the unknown listener.
-Pulling from many influences and bands.
-Etching their way into a solid mold.Threatpoint is a mix of Thrash, Death, Melodic and Power Metal and whatever else they decide.
-So don't try to put them in a box, don't try to label them and whatever you do don't try to cage them up.
-This is the band your Mama warned you about!
+Pulling from many influences and Genres.
+Etching their way into a solid mold.Threatpoint is a variable mix of Thrash, Death, Classic, Melodic and Power Metal and whatever else they decide.
+They strive on being unlabeled and not fitting into any one category.
+Being able to play out and fit in with many different types of bands.

 Chris James BioChris started playing guitar around 15 years old.
 He grew up around music " there was always music on in the house, Mom always had something jamming, especially The Doors".